Paper Proposals for Conferences

 - An abstract (maximum 500 words)

-- Three to eight keywords from the predetermined list to indicate the Paper's subject, theme, and scope
+- 3-8 keywords from the predetermined list to indicate the Paper's subject, theme, and scope

 - Presenter's email address, if different from the submitter and co-author (if applicable), as registered in their My ECPR accounts

-*Keywords are used to categorise Panels, Sections and Papers, enabling users to search the online programme.
+*We use keywords to categorise Sections, Panels and Papers, enabling users to search the online programme.

 Key Dates and Notification

-Dates for Panel and Paper proposals are announced via the Events Newsletter and on the ECPR website.
+Dates for Panel and Paper proposals are announced via the ECPR website and other correspondences (i.e. Events Newsletter).

 Proposers will receive notification of the outcome of their submission via email.